-Maroš Šefčovič, currently in charge of the bloc’s energy policy, announced on Monday his bid for the EU Commission presidency next year.
+Brussels, Belgium – Maroš Šefčovič, currently in charge of the bloc’s energy policy, announced on Monday his bid to become the next EU Commission President.

 Bridging the East-West divide, Europe should “lead by example”

 During a press conference, the 52-year-old Slovak diplomat vowed to tackle the “barbed-wire” mentality dividing the continent, and criticized “simplistic solutions built on populist, anti-European or xenophobic views” to problems like migration.

 “They thrive on divisions and they often play with fire, eager to destroy our European cooperation, our European dream”, he added, drawing a sharp reply from Italy’s Interior Minister Matteo Salvini, who wrote on Twitter: “Now they are interested in us, but for years they have ignored Italy’s requests for help to stop the landings of migrants“.

 One of the main challenges of the EU in the coming years is to bridge the gap and reduce the differences in living standards between EU countries, at the root of many of the bloc’s current problems, according to M. Sefcovic.
 He also called Europe to “lead by example”, including in its trade and competition policy and focusing on upskilling and on creating high-quality jobs – a vital issue for Central and Eastern European countries.

 M. Šefčovič is seeking the nomination of the Progressive Alliance of Socialists and Democrats, currently the second biggest political group in the European Parliament.
 He is the first Social democrat to have made his bid public, after receiving the support from socialist parties in nine EU countries (Lithuania, Latvia, Czech Republic, Hungary, Malta, Cyprus, Romania, Poland and Slovakia).
 Slovakia’s Prime Minister Peter Pellegrini, also a member of social democratic party Smer, expressed his support for his candidacy.